 Did you know?
 Many historians believe that Maria Clara is loosely based on Rizal’s own lost love, Leonor Rivera.
 The character got its name in honor of the Virgin of Salambaw and Sta.
 Clara.

 Did you know?
-“Himala” is the first movie produced Experimental Cinema of the Philippines (ECP).
+“Himala” is the first movie produced by the Experimental Cinema of the Philippines (ECP).
 In 2008, it made history once again after winning the Best Asia-Pacific Film of All Time at the CNN APSA Viewers Choice Awards.

 3. Crisostomo Ibarra (a.k.a.
-Simoun)
+Simoun).

-Claim to fame: No other works have ever dissected the social cancer during the Spanish colonial period better than Jose Rizal’s groundbreaking novels, Noli and Fili.
+Claim to fame: No other works dissected social cancer during the Spanish colonial period better than Jose Rizal’s groundbreaking novels, Noli and Fili.
 From Crisostomo Ibarra’s idealistic views in Noli Me Tangere to his sudden transformation into a bitter, vengeful Simoun in El Filibusterismo, Rizal was able to symbolically explain the inequities of our past.
-Crisostomo Ibarra represents our polarizing views about independence, peace, and endless search for justice which continue to haunt us up to this day.
+Crisostomo Ibarra represents our polarizing views about independence, peace, and endless search for justice which continue to haunt us to this day.

 Areas of influence: Looking back to Carlos Celdran’s controversial ‘Damaso act’ at Manila Cathedral, it’s safe to assume that Crisostomo Ibarra’s spirit never actually died.
 In fact, his struggles are no different from ours.
-We may not be facing another Padre Damaso or Padre Salvi but the continuous oppression from corrupt politicians and slow justice system is enough for us to take a stand.
+We may not be facing another Padre Damaso or Padre Salvi but the continuous oppression from corrupt politicians and slow justice system are enough to inspire us to take a stand.
 Ibarra’s rage led to his downfall yet his death brought us lessons that remain relevant today and for the years to come.

 Did you know?
 In the movies, two local actors left an incredible impact by portraying the timeless Crisostomo Ibarra.
-One was Eddie del Mar in the classic Gerry de Leon’s 1961 masterpiece, Noli Me Tangere.
+One was Eddie del Mar in the classic Gerry de Leon’s 1961 magnum opus, Noli Me Tangere.
 Joel Torre, on the other hand, gave yet another piercing performance as Simoun in the 1998 Marilou Diaz-Abaya film, Jose Rizal.

-Claim to fame: Jollibee, the eponymous mascot that gave the iconic Ronald McDonald a run for his money.
+Claim to fame: Jollibee, the mascot who gave the iconic Ronald McDonald a run for his money.
 Founded in 1975, the local fast-food chain still reigns supreme with over 750 stores nationwide and another 87 branches overseas.
 Jollibee has delighted generations of Filipinos and continues to be an inspiration for aspiring entrepreneurs.

 Areas of influence: Over the years, Jollibee has been synonymous to Filipino family dining.
 Kids look up to him as the ever-smiling mascot who brings both warmth and happiness to every family.
-We all visit Jollibee from time to time not just for its Pinoy-style meals but also for the familiar atmosphere that brings back so much memories.
-Whether it’s here or abroad, the mere sight of the Jollibee mascot can make any Pinoy truly “at home”.
+We all visit Jollibee from time to time not just for its Pinoy-style meals but also for the familiar atmosphere that brings back so many memories.
+Whether it’s here or abroad, the mere sight of the Jollibee mascot can make any Pinoy feel truly “at home”.

 Did you know?
 In an interview with The Economist, Jollibee founder Tony Tan revealed that the bee mascot represents all hard-working Pinoys who always strive to get the sweetest things in life.
-And like the joyful mascot, Filipinos never fail to smile and be “happy even though they’re busy“.
+And like the joyful mascot, Filipinos never fail to smile and be “happy even though they’re busy.”

 1. Darna (a.k.a.
-Narda)
+Narda).

-Claim to fame: Another Mars Ravelo creation, the voluptuous heroine and her alter-ego, Narda, first ruled the local fantasy in 1950.
+Claim to fame: Another Mars Ravelo creation, the voluptuous heroine and her alter-ego, Narda, first ruled the local fantasy scene in 1950.
 The comics series ran for 28 issues and soon spawned several film adaptations.
 Directed by no less than Fernando Poe Sr., the first Darna movie starred Rosa del Rosario as the stone-swallowing superhero in 1951.
 It was then portrayed by other sex symbols of their generation like Vilma Santos, Nanette Medved, Anjanette Abayari, Angel Locsin, and Marian Rivera.

 Did you know?
 Aside from well-known female stars, two male celebrities also portrayed the legendary heroine in the movies.
-The first one was Chiquito (Augusto Pangan) who swallowed the magical stone in the movie “Terebol Dobol”.
+The first one was Chiquito (Augusto Pangan) who swallowed the magical stone in the movie “Terebol Dobol.”
 Later, Dolphy put his own comedic twist as the male version of the superhero in the 1979 movie “Darna Kuno” which also starred Lotis Key and Celia Rodriguez.